 A diagnosis of dementia can be overwhelming, but treatment options are available to help manage the condition.
 Working with a healthcare team to create a plan that meets your unique needs is paramount.

-How to Protect Yourself From Dementia
+12 Ways to Protect Yourself

 While there is no sure way to prevent dementia, there are some things you can do to reduce your risk.
 For example, staying physically active and mentally engaged can help keep your brain healthy as you age.
 Eating a nutritious diet, maintaining a healthy weight, and not smoking are also important.